Tuhinga: Information for authors

 b) photographic negatives or colour transparencies

-Digital image files must be available as TIF or EPS files.
-PDFs or JPGs can be used in your original submission but must be resupplied as high res image files when required.
+Digital image files must be available as TIFF or EPS files.
+PDFs and JPEGs can be used in your original submission but must be resupplied as high-resolution image files when required.

-All images, charts or diagrams need to be provided separately in their original format – not pasted into a Word document.
+All images, charts and diagrams need to be provided separately in their original format – not pasted into a Word document.

-If line art (maps, graphs, charts, etc) are provided electronically, they must be at 1200 dpi and saved as bitmap TIF images, or as vector images (i.e. Illustrator or Freehand files).
+If line art (maps, graphs, charts, etc) are provided electronically, they must be at 1200dpi and saved as bitmap TIFF images or vector images (Illustrator or FreeHand files).

 Location of images within your article